welaika/wordless_gem/README.md

 - If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
 - Only tested on Mac OS X

-## Tests
+## Running specs

-Clone the wordless repo inside spec/fixtures/wordless:
+Clone the wordless repo inside `spec/fixtures/wordless`:

     git clone https://github.com/welaika/wordless.git spec/fixtures/wordless && cd spec/fixtures/wordless

-Set the compass and ruby paths inside
+Set your compass and ruby paths:

     vim wordless/theme_builder/vanilla_theme/config/initializers/wordless_preferences.php

-Commit your changes
+Commit your changes:

-    git commit -am "fixed wordless paths"
+    git commit -am "Set compass and ruby paths"

-Go back to the wordless_gem directory and have fun with:
+Go back to the wordless_gem directory and have fun:

-    cd - && rspec spec
+    cd - && rspec

 ## Contributing